SURF #3751 and CIENA #3315

 SC2014 Technical program presentations & involvement by UvA group members.

-• SCinet workshop: INDIS - Innovating the Network for Data Intensive Science.
-Chaired by Cees de Laat, sunday 9h00-12h00, room 274.
+• SCinet INDIS: INDIS - Innovating the Network for Data Intensive Science.
+Chaired by Cees de Laat, Sunday 9h00-12h00, room 274.

-• SCinet workshop: Ronald van der Pol, Marijke Kaat, Bart Gijsen, Piotr Zuraniewski and Daniel Cabaca Romao, "OpenFlow Based Multi-Domain VPN Prototype Architecture,", paper (pdf).
+• SCinet INDIS: Ronald van der Pol, Marijke Kaat, Bart Gijsen, Piotr Zuraniewski and Daniel Cabaca Romao, "OpenFlow Based Multi-Domain VPN Prototype Architecture,", paper (pdf).

 • SCinet workshop: Cosmin Dumitru, Ralph Koning, Ana-Maria Oprescu, Paola Grosso, Cees de Laat, and Yuri Demchenko, "Enabling user-centric data-intensive application deployment in clouds using the Open Cloud Exchange", paper (pdf).